HTK-MM/Coderr-main_backend/CoderrBackend_app/docs/views.md

     - Response: A response object containing the updated Offer instance's ID and a success message.
     - Raises: ValidationError: If the serializer is invalid.

-### def get_validated_details(self):
-Retrieves the validated offer details from the request data.
-This method checks if the 'details' field is present in the request data and if it is a list.
-If the field is missing or not a list, it raises a PermissionDenied exception.
-    **Returns:**
-    -   list: A list of dictionaries, each containing the details for an OfferDetail instance.

 ### def calculate_min_values(self, details_data):
 Calculates the minimum price and delivery time from the validated offer details.
 1. Extracts the prices and delivery times from the validated offer details.